-Balance Additions Doductiono Balance at June 30, 2020 July 1, 2 , 2019 Additions Additions F Reductions June 30, 2020 Line of credit \$ - \$ 2,991,896 \$ 2,944,893 \$ 47,003
+Balance at Bal ance at July 1, 2019 Additions F Reductions June 30, 2020 Line of credit \$ - \$ 2,991,896 \$ 2,944,893 \$ 47,003

 Note 11.
 Conduit Debt

 From time to time, SAHFC issues tax-exempt revenue bonds for the financing of residential developments for persons of low- and moderate-income families.
 The bonds are secured by the property financed and are payable solely from, and secured by, a pledge of rental receipts.
 The bonds do not constitute a debt or pledge of the faith and credit of SAHFC and, accordingly, have not been reported in the accompanying financial statements.